OA and Fisheries Management

 | Closing stock | Total biomass at end of accounting period |

+Following SEEA CF Table 5.22, extraction flows (gross catch/harvest) are shown separately from "other changes in volume" (natural mortality, catastrophic losses, uncompensated seizures, reappraisals, and reclassifications).
+This separation reflects the conceptual distinction between human-driven removals that enter the production account and stock-biological or institutional changes that do not.
+Only extraction flows enter the depletion test in Section 3.2.3; natural mortality does not constitute depletion.
 Units of measurement should be consistent across all entries, typically tonnes of live weight biomass.
-Conversion factors may be needed when data are available in different units (numbers of fish, processed weight)[15].
+Conversion factors may be needed when data are available in different units (numbers of fish, processed weight)[14].

 3.2.2 Stock Assessment Methods